-If you need to access Piwik RAW data and import it in your data warehouse there are two options: HTTP API data export, or direct database export.
+If you need to access Piwik RAW data and import it in your data warehouse or BI tool, there are two options: HTTP API data export, or direct database export.

 1) Export all data using our HTTP API